This page provides information about V-Ray Fur in V-Ray for SketchUp.

 Curl – When enabled, adds curls to the fur.

 Curl Radius Variation – Allows you to add variation to the curl radius of the fur strands.
+See the Curl Radius Variation example below for more information.

 Number of curls – Specifies the number of curls on a strand.
+See the Number of Curls example below for more information.

 Curl Map – This map is a multiplier for the strand Curl.
 Black portions of the map correspond to no curl, and white represents the set curl, as specified by the Distribution parameters.